snowplow-archive/snowplow.github.com/_posts/2014-12-16-introducing-self-describing-thrift.md

 <h2 name="storage">5.
 Schema storage</h2>

-We intend to store our Thrift schemas in [Iglu] [iglu], the Snowplow schema repository which previously just contained JSON schemas.
+We intend to store our Thrift schemas in [Iglu] [iglu], the schema repository from Snowplow Analytics which previously was used exclusively for JSON Schemas.
 Ideally, whenever a new schema version is pushed to Iglu, it would be automatically compiled and published to Maven.

 <h2 name="versioning">6.
 Versioning</h2>